 - The minimum cache size is 256 times the logical page size.
 For example, a 4K server would have a minimum cache size of 1024K. - If Adaptive Server is unable to allocate all the memory requested while you are creating a new cache or adding memory to an existing cache, it allocates all the available memory.
-However, this additional memory is allocated at the next reboot of Adaptive Server. - If there are objects bound to cache (including the default cache), you cannot delete the cache until you unbind the objects. - Some of the actions you perform with sp_cacheconfig are dynamic (do not require a reboot of Adaptive Server) and some are static (require a reboot).
+However, this additional memory is allocated at the next reboot of Adaptive Server. - If there are objects bound to cache (including the default cache), you cannot delete the cache until you unbind the objects. - In cluster environments if you do not specify an instance_name, the cache for the cluster is displayed. - Some of the actions you perform with sp_cacheconfig are dynamic (do not require a reboot of Adaptive Server) and some are static (require a reboot).
 Table 1-7 describes which are dynamic and which are static: